bitnami/containers/bitnami/mariadb/README.md

     - /path/to/mariadb/logs:/bitnami/mariadb/logs
 ```

-To perform operations (e.g. logrotate) on the logs, mount the same volume in a container designed to
+To perform operations (e.g. logrotate) on the logs, mount the same directory in a container designed
-operate on log files, such as logstash.
+to operate on log files, such as logstash.

 # Maintenance